SOG-web/Angular-Universal-app/README.md

 # Angular-Universal-app

+This a web application built with angular universal that performs a crud operation.
+If you have been asking the question on how to use Angular Universal like Next js, the answer is here
-This a web application that is built with angular universal This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.2.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.5.

 ## Development server